ristic93/frontend-mentor-2/README.md

 # frontend-mentor-2

 ### A social media dashboard made with React.js & Tailwind-CSS for frontend mentor challenges.
 Used Vite.js as module bundler.
-Responsive for mobile devices.
+Responsive for mobile devices and also done dark & light mode.

 ## live:https://social-media-dashboard93.netlify.app/